d0sboots/PerfectTower/README.md

 ```

 ## Factory management scripts
 The first one is a simple ore crushing/dust up-tiering combo.
 This works stand-alone, but pairs nicely with other factory automation that expects dust to be available.
 At __10__ actions, this should also work for everyone.
 (It can go as low as 7, but by default it includes 3 overrides.)
 It tries to crush any un-crushed ores, and up-tiers dust while keeping a certain buffer of each type.
 Edit the first line which sets the variable "dust_safety_buffer" to customize; the default of 200 should be reasonable.
-You can also override individual tiers by setting "buffer_override_t<num>".
+You can also override individual tiers by setting "buffer_override_t&lt;NUM&gt;".
 It works equally well with or without Chemical Lumps, but if you don't have Lumps it will undershoot the buffer by 4 dust (but it will never consume the last dust, no matter what).

 ```
 D0S.DustManager 1 0 10